moonburnt/notashark/README.md

 - Kagstats profile info
 - Kagstats leaderboards

-You can see some usage screenshots in [screenshots](/screenshots).
+You can see some usage screenshots in [screenshots](https://github.com/moonburnt/notashark/tree/master/screenshots).

 ## Development Status:

 This bot is considered to be feature-complete.
-There may be some small fixes and improvements, but for the most - bot is already done and ready for daily usage
+There may be some small fixes and improvements, but for the most - bot is already done and ready for daily usage.

 ## Dependencies: